BigSoftVideo/DOTE/ui.md

 ### The video panel(s) <a id='video'></a>

-The height of the [video panel](video.md) can be adjusted using the horizontal divider line.
+The height of the [video panel](video.md) can be adjusted using the horizontal divider lines.
-The video panels can be opened or hidden by clicking the buttons at the top left.
+The video panels can be opened or hidden by clicking the `Primary Video` and `Secondary Video` buttons at the top left.

 ### The video-cue timeline panel <a id='media'></a>

 The [video-cue timeline panel](timeline.md#video-cue) can be collapsed using the down arrow button.
-The video-cue timeline panel for managing [video-cues](cues.md) can be opened or hidden clicking the button at the top right of the video panel.
+The video-cue timeline panel for managing [video-cues](cues.md) can be opened or hidden clicking the `Video-cues` button at the top right of the video panel.

 ### The editor panel <a id='editor'></a>